booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B4/README.md

 ## Advantages of OCSP Staping

 Let's quickly repeat some disadvantage of OCSP already discussed in [__Exercise B.3__](../B3/):
-   * One additional network connection (between server and OCSP handler) during each TLS handshake.
+   * One additional network connection (between client and OCSP handler) during each TLS handshake.
 (This takes a little extra time.)
-   * You rely on the availability of the OCSP handler: If the OCSP handler (operated by the CA) is unavailable, clients are unable to request anything from your webserver because every TLS handshake will be unsuccessful.
+   * You rely on the availability of the OCSP handler: If the OCSP handler (operated by the CA) is unavailable, clients might be unable to request anything from your webserver because they are unable to trust your certificate.
    * Maybe privacy concerns: The CA could - by analyzing the access logs of the OCSP handler - track the usage of every certificate because they get one request within every TLS handshake.
 (IP address, timestamp, ...)

-When using OCSP stapling, the server does the OCSP request for it's own server certificate and sends the response to the client within the TLS handshake.
+When using OCSP stapling, the server does the OCSP request for it's own server certificate and sends the response to the client as part of the TLS handshake.
 The client can trust it anyway because the OCSP response is digitally signed by the CA.
    * No extra connection between client and OCSP handler is needed - no extra roundtrip time, no privacy concerns.
    * And: The server can very efficiently cache the OCSP response for a while.
 So short outages or overload situations of the OCSP handler do not have an impact.